CRUD interactions

 // You may also delete based on an existing resource instance

-Note that sending an update to a resource after it has been deleted is not considered an error and may effectively “undelete” it.
+Note that sending an update to a resource after it has been deleted is not necessarily an error and may effectively “undelete” it, depending on the server’s behavior.

 Patching resources